kingspp/kingspp.github.io/_posts/2019-09-22-missing-value-treatment-using-clustering-technique.md

     Wall time: 44.2 ms

-## Multi Column Missing Value Treament
+## Multi Column Missing Value Treatment
 In this case, we are considering the scenario that there are missing values across multiple columns.

 ## Row Based Ignore